-The resource, schema, property, and URI naming rules are as follows:
+The naming rules for schemas, properties, and enumerations are as follows:

-· Resource names, property names, and enumerations shall be Pascal-cased.

-• The first letter of each word in a name shall be uppercase and spaces between words shall be removed.
-For example, ComputerSystem, PowerState, and SerialNumber.

-- · Names shall not contain spaces or underscore characters. - Both characters should be capitalized for two-character acronyms.
-For example, IPAddress or RemoteIP. - Only the first character of acronyms with three or more characters should be capitalized, except the first word of a Pascal-cased identifier, such as Wwn or VirtualWwn.
-If a name is only a single acronym or mixed-case name, such as RDMA, iSCSI, or SNMP, the value should use the typical capitalization for that name. - Enumeration values should start with a letter and be followed by letters, numbers, or underscores.
+- Names shall be Pascal-cased.
+The first letter of each word in a name shall be uppercase and spaces between words shall be removed.
+For example, ComputerSystem, PowerState, and SerialNumber. - Names shall not contain spaces or underscore characters.
+Names should not contain any special characters that violate naming rules for supported schema description languages or programming languages. - Both characters should be capitalized for two-character acronyms.
+For example, IPAddress or RemoteIP. - Names constructed from a single acronym or mixed-case name, such as LDAP, PCIe, or SNMP, should use the typical capitalization for that name. - Names incorporating acronyms with three or more characters should follow the capitalization used in related names for consistency.
+For example, EnableSNMPv1 and EnableSNMPv2 follow the pattern used for SNMP. - Pascal-casing may be used for acronyms longer than two characters to improve readability, especially when two or more acronyms appear together in a name, which should be avoided. - Enumeration names should start with a letter and be followed by letters or numbers, in order to conform to schema description language requirements.
+Underscore characters may be used to replace other special characters, or to significantly improve readability, but this usage is

+- discouraged. - Enumeration names should prioritize readability as they may appear unmodified on user interfaces, whereas property or schema names should follow conventions and strive for consistency.